 9. Visit a SugarBush!
 And Pakenham!

 There are several sugar bushes around Almonte (did you know Lanark County is the Maple Syrup Capital of Ontario?
 It IS!) but the closest one is Fulton’s Pancake House.
 Its actually closer to Pakenham, but hey, we’re amalgamated now!
 They are open all year, and have pancake breakfasts throughout the winter.
-The day we went, there was live music, which was fun to eat panckaes to.
+The day we went, there was live music, which was fun to eat pancakes to.
 There’s a gift shop, a maple taffy stand and sleigh rides.
 All the maple goodness!

 While you are in Pakenham, stroll over the 5 span bridge (one of Lanark’s Seven Wonders!) and go to the General Store.
 I have also heard great things about the Copper Kettle, which is a little restaurant run by a Hungarian (I think) couple.
 Call ahead, but it sounds pretty amazing.
 The same friends also run Riverbend Campground in Pakenham if you want a scenic place to pitch your tent (or RV?).
 Play a round of horseshoes on the banks of the Mississippi!